null

 Trail Sprouting

-We enjoy growing and eating sprouts while backpacking and think you may like it too.
+Are you interested in eating fresh food on your next thru-hike?
+Growing and eating sprouts when backpacking and traveling is a quick and easy way to satisfy that craving.
 Here are a few tips for successfully growing sprouts while on the trail.

 Trail Sprouting while backpacking